Mattel's New Baby Monitor Uses AI To Soothe Babies and Lawmakers Aren't Happy About It - Slashdot

 Are they Congressmen worried enough to give up their iPhones?

 This is what people want!
-(Score:2)
+(Score:3, Insightful)

 Have you ever interacted with a parent?
 Most of the ones I know are exhausted half the time.
 Happy, but exhausted.